seanox/xml-micro-exchange-php/manual/error-handling.md

 # Error Handling

 The error return is not always so easy with REST services.
-Also with XML Micro-Exchange, the recommendation to use server status 400 as well as 500 is often not helpful for the client or developer.
+Also with XML Micro-Exchange, the recommendation to use server status 400, 422 as well as 500 is often not helpful for the client or developer.

-In the case of status 400, XML-Micro-Exchange uses the additional header Message in the response, which contains more details about the error.
+In the case of status 400 and 422, XML-Micro-Exchange uses the additional header Message in the response, which contains more details about the error.
+The difference between status 400 and 422 is that status 400 always refers to the request and 422 to the request body.
+With status 400, errors are detected in the request itself, and with status 422, errors are detected in the content of the request body.

 ```
 HTTP/1.0 400 Bad Request